Dyslexia and Neurodiversity

 Select here to download Dyslexia Scotland's information leaflet on Neurodiversity

-Health professionals, industry and commerce are increasingly using the term neurodiversity and this approach supports the child centred education system in Scotland which also highlights the co-occurrences between specific learning differences.
+Health professionals, industry and commerce are increasingly using the term neurodiversity.
+This approach supports the child centred education system in Scotland which also highlights the co-occurrences between specific learning differences.
 Research has highlighted that the child or adult who has only one area of difficulty is rare, for example work by Kaplan et al 1998.

 The National Institute of Economic and Social Research highlighted this point in a study conducted for ACAS in 2016 (the UK Advisory, Conciliation and Arbitration Service), which explained that there is a